roheetnarayanan/roheetnarayanan.github.io/repo.md

  A Model that classifies whether an individual will pay their loan balances in full or not.
 This is done through decision tree classifier and random forest using Python and Scikit-learn.

 4. ### [Titanic - Kaggle Competition](https://github.com/roheetnarayanan/Titanic)
  This is part of kaggle competition which involves predicting the survival of passengers in the sinking of titanic.
-The model used here logistic regression.
+The model used here is logistic regression.

 5. ### [Spam Classifier](https://github.com/roheetnarayanan/Spam-Classifier)
  Used TF IDF in conjunction with Naive Bayes to classifiy a message into SPAM/HAM.
 The dataset is part of UCI Repository.